GENERAL TERMS AND CONDITIONS

 €40 for a Sprint Relay

-€35 for a Olympic Distance
+€35 for an Olympic Distance

-€75 for a OD Relay
+€75 for an OD Relay

 €60 for a Middle Distance